SovereignCloudStack/csctl/docs/design.md

 If multiple developers work on one cluster stack, they might interfere with each other’s work.
 Assuming that node images have to be built, then one developer would upload the node images in version “v2”, as the previous version was “v1”.
 The second developer has the same thought and would either overwrite the already uploaded node images of the colleague or not be able to upload the images since they exist already.

-The csmctl allows both developers to have independent versioning based on a git commit hash.
+The csctl allows both developers to have independent versioning based on a git commit hash.

 ### User story 4: Developer updating cluster stack that is used in production

 If a developer updates a cluster stack that is used in production, great care is needed.
-The csmctl allows the developer to safely test cluster stacks, e.g. with a beta channel, without touching cluster stacks that are used in production.
+The csctl allows the developer to safely test cluster stacks, e.g. with a beta channel, without touching cluster stacks that are used in production.
-If everything works well, a production release can be generated with csmctl.
+If everything works well, a production release can be generated with csctl.

 ### User story 5: Automated testing of cluster stacks

 Cluster stacks cannot be tested in the CI and with a normal Git PR flow.
-The csmctl allows this testing of individual PRs and therefore enables automated testing via CI.
+The csctl allows this testing of individual PRs and therefore enables automated testing via CI.

 # Risks & Mitigations